0xCB-dev/docs.keeb.supply/content/basics/hardware/oled/index.md

 ![OLED](oled.webp)

-Oled are great to display info about your current layer, indicate CAPS lock and much more.
+Oleds are great to display info about your current layer, indicate CAPS lock and much more.
 But the most important use case is of course the Bongo Cat ;)

 They are available in multiple sizes and aspect ratios - the most common ones are 0.91" 128x32 and 0.96" 128x64.